How to Use and Customize the TinyMCE Editor in WordPress

-The editor is built on a platform-independent Javascript system called TinyMCE which is used in a number of projects on the Web.
-It has a great API which WordPress allows you to tap into to create your own buttons and to add it to other locations within WordPress.
+The TinyMCE editor is built on a platform-independent JavaScript system called TinyMCE, which is widely used across the Web.
+WordPress provides a great API that allows you to create custom buttons and integrate the editor into other parts of WordPress.

 Adding Available Buttons

-WordPress uses some options available in TinyMCE to disable particular buttons – such as superscript, subscript and horizontal rules – in order to clean up the interface.
-They can be added back without too much fuss.
+WordPress disables some TinyMCE buttons – such as superscript, subscript, and horizontal rules – to simplify the interface.
+However, these buttons can be easily added back.

-The first step is to create a plugin.
-Take a look at the WordPress codex on how to do that.
-In a nutshell, you can get by with creating a folder named ‘my-mce-plugin’ in the wp-content/plugins folder.
-Create a file with the same name, with a PHP extension: my-mce-plugin.php.
+Start by creating a plugin.
+You can find detailed instructions in the WordPress Codex.
+In brief, create a folder named ‘my-mce-plugin’ in the wp-content/plugins directory.
+Then, create a file with the same name, using a PHP extension: my-mce-plugin.php.

 <?php